 - History of Motor Sport Display – Be sure to learn a thing or two about Phillip Island’s rich motor racing history.

-- Champion’s Café – Sink your teeth into a delicious meal or enjoy a cooling drink and take a break from all the fun for a moment.
+- Champion’s Café – Sink your teeth into a delicious meal or enjoy a cooling drink.

 Any of these attractions will provide a unique experience for your family.